 The author states that having too many interests means having the ability of „building atypical combinations of skills and knowledge across fields and then integrating them to create breakthrough ideas“.

 Doesn’t that sound so much better?
+But does polymath mean, exactly?
+How many skills do you combine then?

 „I define a modern polymath is someone who becomes competent in at least three diverse domains and integrates them into a top 1-percent skill set.“

-Why not grow up to be a Modern Polymath?
+Well, why not grow up to be a Modern Polymath?

-And even better: „Being a polymath will be the new normal, and polymaths who synthesize diverse skills to create breakthrough innovations and solve complex problems will have a huge impact.“
+These advantages – when put into practice – may prove themselves in the future, as the author says: „Being a polymath will be the new normal, and polymaths who synthesize diverse skills to create breakthrough innovations and solve complex problems will have a huge impact.“

 Be the best You you can be, with your exact specifications.